 No Leave J1 blank.
+Yes Read on.

-Write at J1 the value (on 30 June 2017) of the SMSF's beneficial interest in residential real property that is:
+Write at J1 the value (on 30 June 2022) of the SMSF's beneficial interest in residential real property that is:

 - located in Australia, and - held in a trust as security for a borrowing under a limited recourse borrowing arrangement.